 Instructions

-- Preheat the oven to 450 degrees F. Line a rimmed baking sheet with unbleached parchment paper marked as safe for high heat baking or with nonstick foil.
+- Preheat the oven to 450°F. Line a rimmed baking sheet with parchment paper marked as safe for high-heat baking or nonstick foil.
 Spray the parchment paper or foil with oil.

-- Place the shredded potatoes and the chopped onion in a colander over a bowl and press firmly with your hands, repeatedly, to remove as much liquid as possible.
+- Add the chopped onion to the colander.
+Mix the potatoes and onions.
+Press on them firmly and repeatedly with your hands to remove as much liquid as possible.

-- In another small bowl, beat the egg with salt, pepper, and garlic powder.
+- In a small bowl, beat the egg with salt, pepper, and garlic powder.

-- Add the egg mixture to the potato mixture and stir, then add the flour and stir to combine.
+- Add the egg mixture to the potato/onion mixture and stir, then add the flour and stir to combine.

 - Bake the latkes for 15 minutes, until crisp and deep golden brown on the bottom.
-Remove pan from oven, flip the latkes to the other side, spray again with oil, and bake 10-15 more minutes, until crisp and deep golden brown on the second side.
+Remove the pan from the oven, flip the latkes, spray them again with oil, and bake them for 10-15 more minutes, until crisp and deep golden brown on the second side.

-- Serve immediately, with a dollop of plain Greek yogurt or sour cream.
+- Serve immediately with a dollop of sour cream.

 Notes